melineab/convolution/readme.txt

  Matrix class:

- The Matrix class creates and performs mathematical operations on matrices The class has the following methods:
+ The Matrix class creates and performs mathematical operations on 3D matrices.
+ The class has the following methods:

  create_3d_matrix_from_stdin - creates a 3D matrix according to user input